 And is the intimal damage not secondary to factors that damage the endothelial glycocalyx ie diet and shear factors within arteries resulting in damage/repair cycles hence the layered appearance of atheromatous plaques?Surely if it was a ‘cholesterol’ problem veins too would have atheromatous plaques?

-My ApoB is in good shape based on substracting HDL-C from total LDL, but not my Lp(a), which my doc tested for recently.
+My ApoB is in good shape based on substracting HDL-C from total cholesterol, but not my Lp(a), which my doc tested for recently.
 Does Lp(a) significantly increase risk independent of ApoB?
 The European Atherosclerosis Society identified Lp(a) it as a significant risk factor and I've been seeing lots of info about clinical studies for drugs seeking to reduce Lp(a).